 There are few things worse than searching for motorcycle parts and finding that genuine parts are astronomically priced.
-Whether something has broken down or you had a small accident, you don’t then want to be presented with a huge bill for parts, You might think it’s easy to locate second-hand parts, but then you perform a basic search on eBay and come up with nothing.
-So what to next?
+Whether something has broken down or you had a small accident, you don’t then want to be presented with a huge bill for parts, you might think it’s easy to locate second-hand parts, but then you perform a basic search on eBay and produce nothing.
+So, what to do next?
 Check out our tips on finding motorcycle parts, and you’ll be in a far better position to secure those hard-to-find parts without having to take out a second mortgage.
-We’ll be mainly concentrating on eBay, but stick around until the end for more places where you can find the parts you need.
+We’ll be concentrating on eBay but stick around until the end for more places where you can find the parts you need.

 Search for Different Variations of Part Names

 Don’t limit your search for the most-used name.
 That costly plastic body work you’re looking for could be listed as nose, bodywork, panel, cowlings, fairing, or something else.
 If you search for only one name, you might just miss out on what you’re looking for.

 Find the part numbers for the parts you’re trying to find.
 You can visit a site like Fowler’s website where they offer useful parts diagrams.
 Enter the number when searching for parts, which can highlight other years and models that share the same part.
 The Yamaha FZS600 2002-03, for example, shares mirrors and headlight clusters with the FZS1000.
 Conversely, you should also confirm if a part is different and not compatible.

 You can use the diagrams to find an official name for a part that is less obviously named.
 For example, indicators are termed ‘winkers’ by Honda.
 You may also find generic parts such as o-rings and bolts, which are shared with non-motorcycle kit, such as Honda generators.